BSCP Certified: Stuck for an Hour, Done in Two

 TryHackMe - Ra WriteUp

 Overview Ra is a Hard machine on TryHackme it started with exploiting a weak password reset mechanism on a web application.
 After finding employee names and guessing a security question based on a pet’s name found in an image file, we get our initial credentials.
-This leads us to an SMB share with an installer for a vulnerable Spark XMPP client.
-The real challenge begins here: we have to set up a sandboxed environment to run the client, debug Java and audio errors within Docker, and finally exploit a Cross-Site Scripting (XSS) vulnerability (CVE-2020-12772) to capture another user’s NTLM hash. ...
+This leads us to an SMB share with an installer for a vulnerable Spark XMPP client. ...

 July 7, 2025 · 6 min · 0xblivion